khulnasoft/integrations-core/nagios/README.md

 1. Edit the `nagios.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
 See the [sample nagios.d/conf.yaml][3] for all available configuration options.

-2. [Restart the Agent][4] to start sending Nagios events and (optionally) performance data metrics to Datadog.
+2. [Restart the Agent][4] to start sending Nagios events and (optionally) performance data metrics to Khulnasoft.

 **Note**: The Nagios check can potentially emit [custom metrics][5], which may impact your [billing][6].